shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step2.md

 - <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#lookup-processor" target="_blank">Lookup Processor</a>, which defines a mapping between a log attribute and a human readable value saved in an Enrichment Table (beta) or the processors mapping table.

-In the following steps, you'll update and add processors to the pipeline that is processing logs from the Storedog app store-frontend service.
-But, first you'll need to create a clone of the pipeline so that you can edit the pipeline.
+Let's create a clone of the **Ruby** pipeline so that you can edit the processors in the pipeline to process the custom Ruby logs being collected from the Storedog app store-frontend service.

 1. Navigate to <a href="https://app.datadoghq.com/logs/pipelines/" target="_datadog">**Logs > Configuration > Pipelines**</a>.